 Quake Live is the free-to-play version of the popular classic Quake 3.
-Re-released as a browser based FPS with slight graphic and gameplay updates, Quake Live is sure to interest any fan of old school FPS mayhem.
+Re-released as a browser based FPS with slight graphic and gameplay updates (and now available as a stand alone client), Quake Live is sure to interest any fan of old school FPS mayhem.
 Most free shooters these days tend to be tactical shooters where players are equipped like modern day SWAT squads or soldiers.
 The weapons are almost always M16s and AK47s.
 In Quake Live, things are very different.
 You’ll be running around futuristic maps, constantly hopping to avoid rockets.
 There are teleporters and jump pads scattered across the over forty arenas (maps) and twelve different weapons available though not all weapons can be found in all arenas.
 Quake is a traditional FPS, so there are no ranks or levels.
 Players do not gain experience points, but their stats such as kills/deaths, wins/losses, and accuracy are recorded and made available online.
 Players can change their avatars at any time since it has no effect beyond cosmetics.
-There are currently five supported games modes and they are:

 Quake Live Screenshots